 Chris has received national certification as Registered Sanitarian / Registered Environmental Health Specialist from the National Environmental Health Association (NEHA), and is registered in Texas as a Professional Sanitarian.
 He looks forward to spring 2016 graduation.
 Good Luck Chris, and never forget your Public Health experience at UIS!

 Chidinma Umesegha, MPH/MPA Graduate Student

-The MidAmerica Healthcare Executives Forum is recognizing Chidinma Umesegha, a joint MPH/MPA Joint Degree, for 2015 with a certificate and a check for $100.
+The MidAmerica Healthcare Executives Forum has recognized Chidinma as a joint MPH/MPA Joint Degree, for 2015 with a certificate and a check for $100.
 Chidinma Umesegha is from Chicago, IL but was born in Nigeria.
 She obtained her Bachelor of Science in Biology with a minor in Chemistry from Illinois State University in 2012.

 Chidinma is currently in her second year of the joint Master’s degree in Public Health and Public Administration (MPH/MPA) and is also a Graduate Public Service Intern at Illinois Department of Public Health, Office of Healthcare Regulation.
 Her professional career plan is to become a Public Health Administrator with an opportunity to develop, evaluate, and implement public health policies needed to generate awareness and empower people concerning important health issues.

 Shay Drummond is a graduate student in the MPH program with a concentration in Environmental Health.
 She is also pursuing a graduate certificate in Epidemiology.
 Currently, Shay serves as the Director of Clinical and Environmental Services at Adams County

 Her primary responsibilities include: Coordination of the Community Dental Clinic, Environmental Health, Emergency Preparedness, as well as Immunizations and Communicable Disease/STD programming.
 She also manages 25 employees and participates in local, state and national public health initiatives.